First Principles

 If I could somehow recruit 5,000-10,000 people to participate (even with the average person just spending 10-15 minutes answering ~20-50 questions), I believe that dataset in itself could be valuable.
 To help better understand mental health, to improve psychiatric treatment standards, or to support drug development.
 Or, to support recommendation engines, and/or social networking, where the goal is to effect positive outcomes, rather than maximize click-throughs (via morally dubious or even flat-out sinister methods).

-And I am certain that if I could recruit even 10% of those users to wear some consumer-grade EEG headset for a half-hour -- or walk around with a wearable for a week -- or sleep with some mattress-monitoring device, the objective data combined with the phenotypic data (which will be very high quality, because its informed/improved by the full dataset) would be valuable.
+And I am certain that if I could recruit even 10% of those users to wear some consumer-grade EEG headset for a half-hour -- or walk around with a wearable for a week -- or sleep with some mattress-monitoring device, the objective data combined with the phenotypic data (which would be high quality, because its informed/improved by the full dataset) would be valuable.
 Worth millions?
 Probably not.
 (But what if it was 100,000 people answered questions and 10,000 did the EEG thing?)

 What dataset? (from other page)